 Number of Days Leave Taken / Unused (Entitled) Leave

-Just make sure to put this in the right context around periods like the summer holidays or when the business is closed for Christmas or similar.
+However, just make sure to put this in the right context.
+Essentially, consider periods like the summer holidays or when the business is closed for Christmas or similar.

 For instance, depending on the result of these KPIs, you may want to make some adjustments to policies.
 After all, if you don’t know there is a problem, you can’t fix it.